DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 Also if using an image, you can define what image to use here.
 If you create your own, make sure they are 183px wide and either 5px or 8px high.

 Another change is that if you are on an umlimited plan, the data used meter will not show unless you manually overide the allowance by specifying nominalAllowance=1000 (say) as per above.
 Note to 'simulate' an unlimited plan in the meter, Aussie Broadband sets a data allowance of 100000 for unlimited plans so if you enter that as the nominalAllowance, the skin will switch to an unlimited plan and show as unlimited.
 To use the ABB allowance as defined by ABB, just set the nominalAllowance to 0.

+On unlimited plans, a tooltip calculates an extimate of usage projected to the end of the cycle.

 I am also calculating a Quota Remaining Today number in the tooltip so you know how much quota you can still use for the rest of today and not go into the red zone.